Applied Epic Reports

 Policy Reports in Applied Epic (Part II)

 The second part of this installment will cover the remaining reports found under the Policy section.
 These reports can provide beneficial information, reduce E&O risk, and ensure policy workflows are being followed.
-Be sure to check out Part I of Policy Reports in case you missed it.
+Be sure to check out Part I of Policy Reports in Applied Epic in case you missed it.
 As previously mentioned, make sure you have the new Report Pack downloaded from Applied to ensure you have access to all Reports available.
 We will not cover all reports found under this Policy section, but instead highlight the ones that are typically most used by multiple types of agency staff.

 Expiration Report